 Barter Transactions-The Company enters into barter transactions that exchange advertising program time for products and services used principally for selling and marketing activities.
 The Company records barter transactions at the estimated fair value of the advertising exchanged based on fair value received for similar advertising from cash paying customers.
 Revenues for advertising barter transactions are recognized when advertising is provided, and products and services received are charged to expense when used.
 The Company limits the use of such barter transactions to items and services for which it would otherwise have paid cash.
-Any timing differences between the delivery of the bartered revenue and the use of the bartered expense products and services are recorded through deferred revenue.
-Revenue and expense from barter transactions for the year ended December 27, 2012 was \$3.0 million and \$1.3 million, respectively, were \$1.6 million and \$1.1 million for the year ended December 29, 2011 and were \$1.5 million and \$1.1 million for the year ended December 30, 2010.
+Any timing differences between the delivery of the bartered revenue and the use of the bartered expense products and services are recorded through accounts receivable.
+Revenue from barter transactions for the years ended December 26, 2013, December 27, 2012 and December 29, 2011 was \$1.9 million, \$3.0 million and \$1.6 million, respectively.
+Expense recorded from barter transactions for the years ended December 26, 2013, December 27, 2012 and December 29, 2011 was \$1.9 million, respectively.